Off the Court

 For many, Wang Chuqin’s story can’t be told without the shadow and shine of mixed doubles.
 As a left-hander shaped for the event since his teenage years, it became part of his identity.
 His partnership with Sun Yingsha grew into one of the defining legends of modern table tennis and opened a new chapter for the sport.

 Yet behind all the victories, a quiet conflict lingered.
 Mixed doubles demand consistency, teamwork, and sacrifice, which built Wang’s success but held him back from chasing his singles dream.
-Within the Chinese national team (CNT), few players bear such divided expectations.
+Within the Chinese national team, few players bear such divided expectations.
 His talent made him indispensable, but that same reliability bound him to endless training, overlapping events, and constant adjustment.
 While others focused on themselves, Wang moved between events, serving the team’s strategy before his own growth.

 The story is about the balance between loyalty and ambition, duty and self.
 In that balance lies both the pride and the pain of left-handers… but not just left-handers.